Iarmas/Project-1/README.md

 - What is the socioeconomic level of a given region?
 - What is the women to man ratio?
 - Access to basic services?
+- Internet access and number of ATMs indicator?
 - What is the relationship between any of the above indexes?

 ## Datasets to be used